truzo/tomango-2018/site/content/blog/improving-wordpress-performance.md

 [Included in v5](http://www.advancedcustomfields.com/resources/local-json/), the addition of local JSON field groups gives you the option to significantly cut down on the number of database queries on every page load.
 ACF is inefficient when it comes to saving data in the options table and this is what causes unnecessary database queries.
 By following these simple steps, you can cut that right back:

-	<li>Back up your database (as always).
+- Back up your database (as always).
-	<li>Create a folder named 'acf-json' in your theme.
+- Create a folder named 'acf-json' in your theme.
-	<li>Go through each existing field group in the admin area, load up the edit page and click 'Update'.
+- Go through each existing field group in the admin area, load up the edit page and click 'Update'.
-	<li>Each group save will create a JSON file in the newly created acf-json folder.
+- Each group save will create a JSON file in the newly created acf-json folder.
 Ensure that the number of files matches the number of existing field groups.
-	<li>Save all of the JSON files locally (you'll need them again in a minute).
+- Save all of the JSON files locally (you'll need them again in a minute).
-	<li>Delete the JSON files from the server (make sure you've still got the backup versions locally).
+- Delete the JSON files from the server (make sure you've still got the backup versions locally).
-	<li>Delete all the field groups from the site (trash them and then empty the trash).
+- Delete all the field groups from the site (trash them and then empty the trash).
-	<li>Re-upload the JSON files to the 'acf-json' folder.
+- Re-upload the JSON files to the 'acf-json' folder.

 Check out the [JSON documentation](http://www.advancedcustomfields.com/resources/local-json/) on the ACF website to get a better understanding of how it works and how it can speed up your site load time.